---

 - Twitterbot, Slackbot, Discordbot

-**AI training**: Scrape content for model training
+**AI training**: Scrape content to train models

-- [GPTBot](https://platform.openai.com/docs/bots/overview-of-openai-crawlers) (OpenAI training data)
+- [GPTBot](https://developers.openai.com/api/docs/bots) (OpenAI)

-- [Applebot-Extended](https://support.apple.com/en-us/119829) (Apple Intelligence training)
+- [Applebot-Extended](https://support.apple.com/en-us/119829) (Apple Intelligence)

 **Malicious**: Ignore robots.txt, spoof user agents, scan for vulnerabilities.
 Block these at the [firewall level](/learn-seo/vue/routes-and-rendering/security), not with robots.txt.